SNFU: Early years, ...And No One Else Wanted to Play (1981–1985)

 Ken Chinn met twin brothers Brent and Marc Belke in Edmonton in the late 1970s.
 The three were teenagers who shared interests in the skateboarding subculture and burgeoning punk rock movement.
 They formed the punk band Live Sex Shows with drummer Ed Dobek and bassist Phil Larson in 1981, which broke up later that year after a few gigs.

 Chinn and the Belkes began a new group, Society's No Fucking Use, shortened to Society's NFU.
 Bassist Warren Bidlock and drummer Evan C. Jones completed the initial lineup.
 After a few months of gigging, Bidlock departed due to stage fright.
 The group recorded a two-song demo cassette, "Life of a Bag Lady", with guest bassist Scott Juskiw.

 Jimmy Schmitz replaced Bidlock late in 1982, and the group adopted the SNFU moniker.
 Two studio tracks on the It Came From Inner Space compilation LP on Rubber Records followed early in 1983 (songs re-released in 1990 on the Real Men Don't Watch Quincy bootleg 7-inch).
-SNFU built an audience throughout North America via their aggressive live set, support of touring acts such as Youth Brigade, the Dead Kennedys, and GBH, and the track "Victims of the Womanizer" on US label BYO Records' Something to Believe In compilation LP.
+SNFU built an audience throughout North America via their aggressive live set, support of touring acts such as Youth Brigade, the Dead Kennedys, Dayglo Abortions and GBH, and the track "Victims of the Womanizer" on US label BYO Records' Something to Believe In compilation LP.

 They recorded their debut album, ...And No One Else Wanted to Play, in Los Angeles late in 1984, which BYO released the following year.
 The album made an impact in the underground punk scene, with noted artist Pushead writing in Maximumrocknroll that the band's "[r]igorous energy push[es] the limits of power with knocking flurry and extreme excitement."
 Pushead concluded that the album was "a scorcher."